knightazura/ghost-sdk/Context-aware-Filters-and-Helpers.md

 | tags | /tags/page/2 | F | F | tags.hbs | n/a | | [tags, paged] | [{tags}], {pagination} |
 | archive | /archive/ | F | F | archive.hbs or index.hbs | n/a | | [archive] | [{posts}], {pagination} |
 | archive paged| /archive/page/2/ | F | F | archive.hbs or index.hbs | n/a | | [archive, paged] | [{posts}], {pagination} |

-? - The concept of 'single' vs 'list' breaks down for tag pages as they represent a single tag, but a list of posts... or are